filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 For authorization, Filament will observe any [model policies](https://laravel.com/docs/authorization#creating-policies) that are registered in your app.
 The following methods are used:

-- `viewAny()` is used to completely hide resources from the navigation menu.
+- `viewAny()` is used to completely hide resources from the navigation menu, and prevents the user from accessing any pages.
 - `create()` is used to control [creating new records](creating-records).
 - `update()` is used to control [editing a record](editing-records).
 - `delete()` is used to prevent a single record from being deleted. `deleteAny()` is used to prevent records from being bulk deleted.
 Filament uses the `deleteAny()` method because iterating through multiple records and checking the `delete()` policy is not very performant.